ZenanXing/Construct-Validation-for-IGGYPOPseq/README.md

-# Construct Validation for IGGYPOP
+# Construct Validation for IGGYPOPseq
 We established a pipeline that performs comprehensive analysis for Nanopore sequencing data, designed to generate and validate the consensus sequences for constructs created using [IGGYPOP](https://github.com/cutlersr/iggypop) (indexed golden gate gene assembly from PCR amplified oligonucleotide pools).
 The pipeline identifies the best clone for each construct and provides detailed summaries at every step of the process.

 ## Table of Content